ionic-team/ionic-docs/src/content/building/running.md

   <img style="width: 160px" alt="Get it on Google Play" src="/docs/assets/img/playstore.png" id="playstore-image">
 </a>

-With DevApp installed, sign up or login in to an Ionic Account.
+With DevApp installed, sign up or login to an Ionic Account.

 > DevApp is a free service that comes with every Ionic Account.